 The history of the breed and color varieties

 It is said that Labrador Retrievers come from Greenland, where they helped fishermen fishing.
 They feel great in the water, and they are perfectly adapted for it, thanks to the fin-like tail and waterproof fur.
 The breed is not that old, though.

-The first Club was founded in the beginning of 20th century (in 1916).
+The first Club was founded at the beginning of the 20th century (in 1916).
 The second club, which was devoted to yellow Labrador, was established in 1925.
-At the end of the 19th century, the dogs were doing great during field trials under the command of the earl of Malmesbury and the officer P. Hawker.
+At the end of the 19th century, the dogs were doing great during field trials under the command of the Earl of Malmesbury and the officer P. Hawker.
 A dog called Malmesbury Tramp is considered the father of all Labradors.

 It is assumed that from time to time yellow and chocolate puppies were born but were very often culled.
 Finally, in the 20th century, those color subtypes were accepted.
 The first yellow Labrador that was recognized was born in 1899 and was called Ben Hyde.
 A chocolate subtype was registered in the 1930s.

 Until the 20th century, yellow Labradors were, in fact, darker than today.
 This variety was called „golden” until UK Kennel Club changed the requirements concerning the name and the coloration.
 The Club claimed that this name did not properly indicate this dog’s actual coloration.
 In the 20th-century people preferred lighter shades, from yellow to cream and it was difficult to find a really dark variety.